 - Applicants to the Small Grant Program who cannot meet the financial documentation requirements may be eligible for a one-time exemption on a case-by-case basis upon review of the full application.

 Board Governance.
-The role and function of each applicant’s governing board is an important element of our review process.
+The role and function of each applicant’s governing board of directors is an important element of our review process.
 Please click here for more information on Weingart Foundation’s perspective on nonprofit board best practices and our assessment of board governance.

 Types of Support